illixion/blog.illixion.com/content/posts/aqara-hub-with-hassio-without-homekit.md

 ### So what's wrong with HomeKit?

 Not much actually.
 Home Assistant has supported controlling HomeKit devices for a while now, and in a recent update it actually gained enhanced support for this specific hub.
 No longer does it take 30 seconds for accessories to update, making this a great way to integrate an Aqara HomeKit hub with Home Assistant.
-However, I've found that this method doesn't support some accessories that I use, one of which is the Wireless Mini Button.
+However, I've found that this method doesn't support some accessories that I use, for example the Wireless Mini Switch.
 This was a deal-breaker for me, so I've abandoned this setup.

 If all of your accessories work with this plugin though, you can stop reading this article, head over to [this page](https://www.home-assistant.io/integrations/homekit_controller/) and you'll spend way less time.
-Trust me on this one.

-## HomeKit Controller isn't for me, let's hear the other option
+## HomeKit Controller isn't for me

-Aqara Hub (aka *lumi.gateway.aqhm01* or *lumi.gateway.aqhm02*) is a small embedded Linux machine with all of the same UART ports and UBoot that most other IoT things have these days, which means that you can get yourself a root shell and start poking around its insides.
+Aqara Hub (aka *lumi.gateway.aqhm01* or *lumi.gateway.aqhm02*) is a small embedded Linux machine with all of the same UART ports and UBoot that most other IoT things have these days, which means that you can get yourself a root shell and start poking around inside.

-Furthermore, people have already made a custom client for this hub that can be used to communicate with Home Assistant natively, making it a viable alternative to the HomeKit Controller.
+Furthermore, people have already made a custom client for this hub that can be used to communicate with Home Assistant natively, making it a viable alternative to HomeKit.

-## T1me 2 hax

 To start, you'll need to ensure that you at least have the following items: